How to Create an Ideal Booking Flow for Your WebsiteSeptember 4, 2018, Kyla Steeves

 The first question you answer over the phone should be the first question you answer online.

 For example, if you often hear, “do you have a tour available on this date?”, then you should have an availability calendar as the first step in the online booking process.

-Quick tip: Display a Book Now call-to-action button in the header of the homepage to make for easy navigation.
+Quick tip: Display a book now CTA in the header of the homepage to make for easy navigation.
 That way, travelers visiting your website with the sole intention of making a reservation can do so quickly — which is handy for those booking with a mobile device.

 Include a browse page for specific tours

 It’s likely you have more than one tour and activity for a guest to choose.
 While it seems like a good idea to list everything on the homepage, it can be overwhelming for visitors — especially if they’re just browsing.

 Instead, you should break your items into categories.
 In doing so, you’ll help a traveler who has a general idea of what they want, find a specific tour they’re eager to book.

 List the categories on your homepage, and then take the visitor to a browse page of that category depending on which one they select.

 As an example, let’s look at The London Experience which offers a variety of tours and activities that make a traveler’s trip to London special.